TreacherousNexus/mastodome/README.md

 ### Is Mastodome open source and/or free software?
 Yes!
-* Mastodome is licensed under [the GNU General Public License v3 (or later)](https://www.gnu.org/licenses/quick-guide-gplv3.en.html).
-You can see full details in the `LICENSE` file, and there is a copyright notice in all Python modules.
+* Mastodome is licensed under a BSD-style license.
+You can see full details in the `LICENSE.TXT` file.
 * Most icon images are public domain and taken from Gnome's [Tango](https://commons.wikimedia.org/wiki/Tango_icons) iconset.
 * The Mastodon logo and the mascot used on the login window are the property of the [Mastodon](https://github.com/tootsuite/mastodon) project and distributed under the [GNU AGPLv3](https://www.gnu.org/licenses/agpl.html).
-* Custom artwork I created for Mastodome (i.e. the Mastodome icon and image in the About window) are the property of me (Bobby Moss) and shared under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/), so as long as you don't claim you created them yourself and relicense your changes under the same terms you're free to do what you like with them.
+* Custom artwork I created for Mastodome (i.e. the Mastodome icon and image in the About window) are the property of me (Bobby Moss) and shared under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 So, if you're someone who likes to use fully-free systems like [Trisquel](https://trisquel.info/) or [Parabola](https://www.parabola.nu/) you will be glad to hear that this application is safe for you to use.